Search Results

 Statement of Student Rights and Responsibilities

 Students, like all members of the academic community, have the responsibility to create and support an educational environment.
 Each member of the community should be treated with respect and dignity.
 Each has the right to learn.
 This right imposes a duty not to infringe upon the rights of others.
 The academic community should assure its members those opportunities, protections and privileges that provide the best climate for learning.
 (Bylaws of the Board of Regents, Section 5.0.)
-UNO shall publicize and keep current all rules, regulations, and policies concerning students, and insure that they are readily available to all students and other interested persons.
+UNO shall publicize and keep current all rules, regulations, and policies concerning students, and ensure that they are readily available to all students and other interested persons.
 (Bylaws of the Board of Regents, Section 5.1.)

 SOWK 2120 RACE, CLASS AND GENDER IN THE UNITED STATES (3 credits)